 Fortunately, other RAD platforms enable offline mobile app development suited to real-life, complex mission-critical scenarios that SAP users face.
 The apps developed on these platforms execute full SAP transactions in offline mode with all SAP rules, data synchronization, and error management.
 They also provide your employees with the same experiences, whether they’re working online or offline for a few minutes or an entire shift.

 A true, offline-first approach to mobile app development is key for SAP users.
 Offline-first assumes that users will be either fully offline or with intermittent network connectivity for an extended period of time when they use the app.
 When developers create a mobile app with platforms that support offline-first apps, users can execute SAP transactions just as they would if they were connected to the system.
 For example, users can create SAP documents to execute full SAP transactions even when fully offline, without having to write any code to make this happen.
-Use-cases such as scanning during receiving in the warehouse, executing delivery shipments, or servicing equipment in the field.
+Use-cases such as scanning during receiving in the warehouse (read about SAP warehouse management), executing delivery shipments, or servicing equipment in the field.
 Then, users can execute SAP documents to log equipment use and locate and order parts, track their time, and more.
 Employees can work at their usual pace without changing their workflows and without concerns that vital data is falling through the cracks.